 Keyword research should be something you do for every blog post, because it’s important for SEO, or search engine optimization.
 Basically, keyword research allows you to see how many people are searching Google for a specific keyword, and the likelihood you can rank at the top of the search results for that keyword.

-I like to use UberSuggest and SEMRush for keyword research.
-(Both have free plans that give you a certain number of keyword searches per day.)
+I like to use Semrush for keyword research.
+(They offer an unlimited free trial and a free plan that gives you 10 free keyword searches per day.)

 These tools will also suggest related keywords for you, which gives you even more blog post ideas.
 You can also use these tools to see what keywords your competitors are getting the most traffic from, which goes along with my previous tip of seeing what other bloggers in your niche are writing about.